cms-tau-pog/TauFW/PicoProducer/README.md

 This setup run the [post-processors](https://github.com/cms-nanoAOD/nanoAOD-tools) on nanoAOD.
 There are two modes:
-1. **Skimming**: Skim nanoAOD by removing unneeded branches, bad data events, add things like JetMET corrections.
+1. **Skimming**: Skim nanoAOD by removing [unneeded branches](https://github.com/cms-tau-pog/TauFW/blob/master/PicoProducer/python/processors/keep_and_drop_skim.txt), bad data events, add things like JetMET corrections.
 Output is again nanoAOD.
-2. **Analysis**: Main analysis code in [`python/analysis`](python/analysis), pre-selecting events and objects and constructing variables.
+2. **Analysis**: Main analysis code in [`python/analysis/`](python/analysis), pre-selecting events and objects and constructing variables.
                  The output is a custom tree format we will refer to as _pico_.

 ## Installation

-See [the README.md in the parent directory](../../../#taufw).
+See [the README in the parent directory](../../../#taufw).
 Test the installation with
 ```
 pico.py --help
 ```